 But they are completely qualified to offer these services.
 Their primary focus would typically be on eye surgeries, which necessitates advanced training and specialization.

 It is not uncommon for an ophthalmologist and an optometrist to work together and offer treatment to the same patient in tandem with one another.
-Eye doctor Dr. Tanya Khan receives patients from Dallas, Plano, Austin, Texas, and nearby areas for advanced surgical and non-surgical eye care procedures.
+Eye doctor Dr. Tanya Khan receives patients from Dallas, Plano, Texas, and nearby areas for advanced surgical and non-surgical eye care procedures.